 International Course & Championships

 A special thanks as always to Dave James from Wakarishin for his superb planning skills and to his Sensei and our joint host Ian Arbon for the provision and collection of so many mats!
-Thank you to all our Friday night set-up team of helpers - a superb job and in record time again!
+Thank you to all our Friday night set-up team of helpers - a superb job.
 The enormity of the task really hits home as we begin to display the lists of competitors and their categories upon the walls of the hall.
 The shear size of the championships is laid bare for all to see.

 Instruction was of the highest quality and a golden opportunity for everyone present to learn and witness for themselves true Ju-Jitsu without the constraints and rules of competition.
 It was also great to see so many on the White to Yellow belt mat and enjoying the course for the first time.

 This year, our Kata Team was ably lead by Sensei Andy Monty 6th Dan.
-Our scorer for the morning was David Newby .
+Our scorer for morning was Sensei John Ward.